Your First Script

 const test = connector("test-device");

-const voltage = await test.voltage();
+const voltage = test.voltage;

 Step 3: Write to a Device

-Pass an argument to set a property:
+Use assignment syntax to set a property:

 const test = connector("test-device");